ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 .. _cli_parsing:

 *****************************************
-Parsing Semi-structured Text with Ansible
+Parsing semi-structured text with Ansible
 *****************************************

 The `ansible.netcommon <https://galaxy.ansible.com/ansible/netcommon>`_ collection version 1.2.0 or later  includes the :ref:`cli_parse <ansible_collections.ansible.netcommon.cli_parse_module>` module that can run commands and parse the output.
-You can use the ``cli_parse`` module on a device, host, or platform that only supports a command-line interface and the commands issued return semi-structured text.
+You can use the ``cli_parse`` module on a device, host, or platform that only supports a command-line interface.
+The commands you issue using this module return semi-structured text.

 .. contents::
    :local: